-&lt;sup>10 This information is available in the first edition of ECC/REC (11)04 (also, per Report ITU-R M.2241

-(11/2011): Compatibility studies in relation to Resolution 224 in the bands 698-806 MHz and 790-862 MHz).
+11 This information is available in the first edition of ECC/REC (11)04 (also, per Report ITU-R M.2241 (11/2011): Compatibility studies in relation to Resolution 224 in the bands 698-806 MHz and 790-862 MHz).

-- 8.3 Taking into consideration the provisions of Regulations 5 (2) and 5 (3) of the Radio Frequency Migration Regulation 2013, the Authority is aims to proceed, guided by the principles of fairness, reasonableness, non-discrimination and transparency. - 8.4 The table below illustrates the frequency bands that were assessed for consideration as potential destination bands.
+- 8.2.1 What is an 'equivalent' destination spectrum band and 'equivalent' amount of spectrum? - 8.2.2 What is the process for resolving the identification and concluding of the destination band/amount acceptable? - 8.2.3 What attributes should such a process possess? - 8.3 Taking into consideration the provisions of Regulations 5 (2) and 5 (3) of the Radio Frequency Migration Regulation 2013, the Authority settled on the attributes of Fairness, Reasonableness, Non-Discrimination and Transparency. - 8.4 The table below illustrates the frequency bands that were assessed for consideration as potential destination bands for the current licensee in this band in the Consultation12.

-Item Proposed destination Frequency Band Bandwidth available Factors considered Availability I. 450MHz 2 x 5 MHz The Radio Frequency Spectrum Assignment is currently under consultation in order to access the extent to which the incumbent can be migrated.
-It is therefore a challenge to assess its availability in the future. given the dynamics and challenges posed by the current incumbent in this band.
-1 April 2025 2.
-700MHz 2X30 MHz Not available due to the recent licensing process 01 April 2023 3.
-IMT750 1x 20 MHz IMT750 has a 20 MHz Supplementary Downlink (SDL) with a 5 MHz guard band between the uplink and SDL downlink.
-The Frequency Band is subject to the transitional arrangements in terms of the Analogue Television Switch-off Process currently under way.
-The challenge in considering the IMT850 is that the channel arrangements provide for Frequency Division Duplex (FDD), whereas the IMT750 is a supplementary downlink only where the uplink is unavailable.
-01 April 2023 4.
-800 MHz 2 x 30 MHz Not available due to the recent licensing process 01 April 2023 5.
-900MHz 2 x 5 MHz This spectrum band is earmarked to be assigned through an Invitation to Apply that will be published for a new assignment in the frequency block 900 - 905 / 945 - 950 MHz.
-The Authority may amend provision 8.1 under "Assignment" of the Radio Frequency Spectrum Assignment Plan for IMT900 in order to implement the migration.
-1 April 2024
+Item Proposed destination Bandwidth available Factors considered Availability 1.
+450 MHz 2 x 5 MHz The Radio Frequency Spectrum Assignment is 01 April 2025 currently under consultation in order to access 1 the extent to which the incumbent can be migrated.
+It is therefore a challenge to assess availability in future given the dynamics and challenges posed by the current incumbent.
+2. 700 MHz 2 x 30 MHz Not available due to the recent Licensing process 01 April 2023 3.
+IMT750 1 x 20 MHz IMT750 has a 20 MHz Supplementary Downlink 01 April 2023 (SDL) with a 5 MHz guard band between the uplink and SDL downlink.
+The Frequency Band is subject to the Transitional arrangements in terms of the Analogue Television Switch off Process currently underway.
+The challenge in considering the IMT850 is that the Channel arrangements are for a Frequency Division Duplex (FDD), whereas the IMT750 is a supplementary Downlink only where the uplink is unavailable.
+4. 800 MHz 2 x 30 MHz Not available due to the recent Licensing process 01 April 2023 5.
+900 MHz 2 x 5 MHz This spectrum band is earmarked to be assigned 01 April 2024 through an Invitation to Apply that will be published for a new assignment in the frequency block 900 - 905 / 945 - 950 MHz.
+However, the Authority may amend Provision 8.1 under "Assignment" of the Radio Frequency Spectrum Assignment Plan for IMT900, in order 1500 MHz 90 MHz to implement a possible Migration into this band.
+01 4:1 2024 6.
+1300 MHZ 90 MHZ The Radio Frequency Spectrum Assignment is currently under consultation in order to seek the 01 April 2024 optimum allocation for this band.
+Not a sub-1 GHz spectrum band.
+7. 2.3 GHz 40 MHz Not a sub-1 GHz spectrum band.
+01 April 2024 8.
+2.6 GHz 190 MHz Not available due to the recent Licensing process 22 May 2020 9.
+3.3 GHz 100 MHz Not a sub-1 GHz spectrum band.
+01 April 2023 10.
+26 GH.
+100 101112 Not available.
+The Radio Frequency Migration To be 10.
+20 UII.
+Plan and the IMT Roadmap are yet to be determined developed prior to the development of the determined RFSAP for this band.
+I KI DI II TOI IIIIS UAIIU.
+1